 Martha joined the Oregon Symphony at the beginning of the 2016-2017 season.
 During her first season, she performed Frank Martin’s Concerto for Seven Wind Instruments with her colleagues under the baton of Maestro Hans Graf.
 Outside of the orchestra, she teaches private lessons, coordinates the NFA's Orchestral Audition Competition, and performs with 45th Parallel Universe.
 In the summer Martha teaches at camps for middle- and high-school students and performs as principal flute of the Oregon Bach Festival.

 Martha plays on a handmade Powell flute and is a Powell Artist.
-In her spare time, she enjoys reading, cooking, playing Boggle, and hiking with her husband and dog.
+In her spare time, she enjoys reading, cooking, playing Boggle, and hiking around the Pacific Northwest.